 Travelcard will cost you £7 / £8.40 whether you use it or not.
 With Oyster you only pay when you use a bus or tube, hence you can pay less then £7 / £8.40.

 Please find more info about London public transport here: http://www.mintytrips.co.uk/getting_around_london_using_public_transport.html

-Jacob about 6 years ago
+Jacob over 6 years ago